Skip to content

 • Create memory and load the __text and __data section.

-• Execute the binary by providing the start and end address.
+• Execute the binary by providing the start and end addresses.

 • Finally, dump the return value from the function, which in this case is our secret string.

-To extract the content of __text and __data section from the Mach-O binary we will use LIEF, which provides a convenient abstraction to manipulate multiple executable file formats.
-Before loading these sections to memory, we need to determine their base addresses, e.g. by using Ghidra, Radare2 or IDA Pro.
+To extract the content of __text and __data sections from the Mach-O binary, we will use LIEF, which provides a convenient abstraction to manipulate multiple executable file formats.
+Before loading these sections to memory, we need to determine their base addresses, e.g., by using Ghidra, Radare2, or IDA Pro.

-From the above table, we will use the base address 0x10000432c for __text and 0x10000d3e8 for __data section to load them at in the memory.
+From the above table, we will use the base address 0x10000432c for __text and 0x10000d3e8 for __data section to load them into the memory.

 The following script emulates the function at 0x1000080d4 and dumps the secret string: